Aksellercan/JavaHTTPServer/README.md

 - Verbosity = false

 ## Issues
-- Does not support HTTPS and CORS
+1. Does not support HTTPS
-- HTTP/1 currently